moj-analytical-services/mojrap/README.md

 1) Clone this repo:
-In the terminal, run `git clone git@github.com:moj-analytical-services/mojrap.git` Or see step 4.1.2 of the [platform guidance](https://moj-analytical-services.github.io/platform_user_guidance/using-github-with-r-studio.html#step-2-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio) if you are having any difficulties.
+In the terminal, run `git clone git@github.com:moj-analytical-services/mojrap.git` Or see the [platform guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio) if you are having any difficulties.

-2) Create a new branch and add your function(s) to it - see the [platform guidance](https://moj-analytical-services.github.io/platform_user_guidance/using-github-with-r-studio.html#working-on-a-branch.) if you aren't familiar with doing this
+2) Create a new branch and add your function(s) to it - see the [platform guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#working-on-a-branch) if you aren't familiar with doing this

 3) Open a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) to merge your functions into the package.

 4) Get someone to [review](https://help.github.com/articles/about-pull-request-reviews/) your pull request.
+Approval from at least one admin is also required before the pull request can be merged.
 The reviewer must check that the function satisfies the following:
-* Must have been used in a publication
 * Must have unit testing
 * Must pass unit testing of entire package
 * Must have documentation around functions with examples
+* Should follow coding best practice guidelines, e.g. [DASD Coding Principles](https://moj-analytical-services.github.io/our-coding-standards/), [MoJ Harmonisation Guidance](https://moj-analytical-services.github.io/harmonisation-guidance/).

 5) Merge your pull request.
 Once you have done this make sure to post in the RAP slack channel that you have merged in your changes so people can update their version of the package

 Congratulations!
-You have now contibuted to the asdrap package!
+You have now contibuted to the mojrap package!
 If you [reinstall the package](#using-the-package) you will be able to use your functions.

 ## Found a bug?